Jean Alesi: Speedcar Series (2008–2009)

-Le Mans Series 2010–
+Le Mans Series (2010)

 On 13 October 2009, Alesi tested an AF Corse Ferrari F430 GT2 at Maranello, on the same day that Felipe Massa drove an F1 car for the first time after his accident in Hungary earlier in the year.
 After the test, which lasted just 65 laps, Alesi was enthusiastic and Amato Ferrari talked about Alesi's possible involvement in the 2010 programme.

-Early in 2010 it was announced that Alesi would be the team-mate of another ex-F1 Ferrari driver, Giancarlo Fisichella, in the Le Mans Series GT2 class in Ferrari's AF Corse team.
+Early in 2010, it was announced that Alesi would be the team-mate of another ex-F1 Ferrari driver, Giancarlo Fisichella, in the Le Mans Series GT2 class in Ferrari's AF Corse team.
 In the first two races Alesi and his team-mates Fisichella and Finn Toni Vilander finished on the podium.
 Alesi, Fisichella and Vilander raced in the Le Mans 24 h race for AF Corse and finished 4th in their class.
 In the third race of the season in Algarve the trio finished in second position and at the Hungaroring they finished in fourth place.
 They finished second in the championship.

-Lotus 2011–

-In January 2011, along with the launch of their new car, Lotus Renault GP announced that they had hired Alesi as an ambassador for the team and test driver for the T125 single-seater project.
-In September, Alesi announced that he will attempt to qualify for the 2012 Indianapolis 500, in a car powered by a Lotus-badged engine.

-On an episode during season 17 of the BBC TV show Top Gear, Alesi helped presenter Jeremy Clarkson test one of the Lotus T125 single seaters.

-Indianapolis 500
+Indianapolis 500 (2012)

 In April 2012, Alesi announced his intent to race in the 2012 Indianapolis 500 with a Lotus engine.
 Deals with former IZOD IndyCar Series team Newman/Haas Racing fell through, and HVM Racing owner Keith Wiggins said that his team didn't have the funding to run Alesi in the 500.
 However, Firestone Indy Lights team Fan Force United agreed to field Alesi in the 500 where he qualified 33rd.
 His Lotus-powered car, along with that of fellow Lotus driver Simona de Silvestro, was so severely underpowered as to be unable to maintain sufficient pace in the race, and both were forced to park their cars after less than a dozen completed laps.

 On 18 December 2012, Alesi unofficially announced his intention to quit racing when, in an interview with L'Equipe, he conceded that for next year he had given up on finding the sponsorship required for a second attempt.

-Pirelli 2013–

-In 2013 Alesi became an ambassador for Pirelli.
+Driver profile

 Driving style

 During his spell at Ferrari from 1991 to 1995, his aggressive driving style, combined with the use of the number 27 on his car, led to comparisons with Gilles Villeneuve.